Occupational Therapy Assistant

 Graduation Rate, Pass Rate on NBCOT Exam and Employment Outcomes

-Informal data collection regarding employment for recent graduates indicates of 11 graduates from the Class of 2011, 3 students were working as COTA’s within 3-6 months and 1 in an OT related field.
+Informal data collection regarding employment for recent graduates indicates of 10 graduates from the Class of 2012, 5 were employed as COTA’s within 3-6 months (full or part-time) and 2 were working in related fields.
+11 graduates from the Class of 2011, 3 students were working as COTA’s within 3-6 months and 1 in an OT related field.
 From the Class of 2010, 2 graduates were working as COTAs within 6-8 months and 1 in an OT related field.
-The Graduate Survey conducted in 2009 indicated 5 out of 11 graduates from the Class of 2008 were working as COTAs or in related employment within 6 months of graduation.
-There were 4 out of 7 graduates from the Class of 2007 working as OTA/COTAs within 6 months of graduation.

 Occupational Therapy Assistants are employed in many different traditional and emerging areas of practice including Skills Trainers and Assistive Technology Specialists.
 Graduates of the OTA program at KCC are working in public schools, hospitals, rehabilitation hospitals, skilled nursing facilities, home health agencies, and psychiatric hospitals.